minio/docs/source/reference/minio-server/minio-server.rst

       * - ``trusted-user-ca-key``
         - Specifies a file containing public key of a certificate authority that is trusted to sign user certificates for authentication.
-          The file must contain a user principals list, and the list must include the user that is authenticating.
+          The file must contain a `user principals list <https://man.openbsd.org/ssh-keygen#CERTIFICATES>`__, and the list must include the user(s) that can authenticate with the key.
         - Absolute path or relative path from current location to the user's trusted certificate authority public key file.

       * - ``pub-key-algos``